-- Where client type is coded 2 (other's alcohol or other drug use), the main treatment type for the client should not be coded '1-withdrawal management (detoxification)', '3-rehabilitation' or '4-pharmacotherapy'. - Where client type is coded 2 (other's alcohol or other drug use), the other treatment type data items (other treatment type 1-4) should not be coded '1-withdrawal management (detoxification)', '3-rehabilitation' or '4-pharmacotherapy'.
+- Where client type is coded 2 (other's alcohol or other drug use), neither the main treatment type nor other (additional) treatment types should be coded '1-withdrawal management (detoxification)', '3-rehabilitation' or '4-pharmacotherapy'. - Where client type is 2 do not collect (leave blank) principal drug of concern, other drug of concern, injecting drug use and method of use.